 It’s wise to test your website using the top screen readers to be sure that you’re solving for a wide range of devices and user agents.

-It all comes down to the roots.
+HTML accessibility is vital to screen reader accessibility.
 HTML forms the most basic element of most websites.
-HTML stands for hypertext markup language.
+It stands for Hypertext Markup Language.
 It’s debatably a programming language used to construct the structure of a website.
 HTML consists of tags, metatags, and attributes that define how elements of a webpage should appear.